zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 };
 ```

 The vertex shader passes information to the fragment shader, through a struct  `v2f` .
-The vertex shader can request specific information through an input structure, which here is appdata.
+The vertex shader can request specific information through an input structure,  here is `appdata`.
 The words after the semicolons, such as `SV_POSITION`, are called semantics.
 They tell the compiler what type of information we want to store in that specific member of the structure.
-The `SV_POSITION` semantic, when attached to the vertex shader output, means that this member will contain the position of the vertex on the screen.
+The `SV_POSITION` semantic, when attached to the vertex shader output, means this member will contain the position of the vertex on the screen.

-You’ll see other semantic with prefix, SV, which stands for system value.
+You’ll see other semantic with prefix **SV**, which stands for **System Value**.
 This means they refer to a specific place in the pipeline.
 This distinction has been added in DirectX version 10; before that, all semantics were predefined.

 ### Variable Declaration